Funding at UC Davis BAE

 We aim to support our students so they can graduate with little to no debt.
 Loans and other forms of financial aid are available through the Financial Aid Office.

-- All students eligible to fill out the FAFSA or the California Dream Act Application should fill it out EVERY YEAR.
-There are a few awards each year—as well as work/study opportunities—that require these applications.
-More information can be found here.
+• All students eligible to fill out the FAFSA or the California Dream Act Application should fill it out every year.
+There are a few awards each year — as well as work study opportunities — that require these applications.
+Learn more about financial aid opportunities.

 Getting Paid